-The PranaQ Sleep Apnea Test is a convenient and innovative solution for anyone who is considering an official diagnosis or is interested in monitoring their sleep apnea symptoms.
+PranaQ’s Sleep Apnea Test, TipTraQ, is a convenient and innovative solution for anyone who is considering an official diagnosis or is interested in monitoring their sleep apnea symptoms.
 Using the device is incredibly simple.
 The process is as follows:

 - Pair the device to your smartphone app

 - Attach the device to the tip of your finger and start recording